mukulgarg1932/temp_repo/README.md

 # temp_repo
-This repository is for temporary purpose
+This repository is for a temporary purpose
+We will be using this repository for practice purpose